CoinOpLLC/mule/docs/TheBookOfBooks.md

    + Reserves                                   // you never know
    + RetainedEarnings                           // add to book value of partners' equity
 ```
 #### Pricing

 `Pricing` instances represent a price quote (in currency `C`) for instruments of type `A`.
 The two parameter type constructor takes advantage of the infix syntax; `A QuotedIn B` is a human-legible expression in the domain of market quotes.

 Return both a `bid` and an `ask` for the given instrument.

-Domain modelling note: `quote` does not signal intent.
-For example, the client may ignore
-the returned ask and just hit the bid (if selling).
-Servers of this api (e.g. stockbrokers)
-cannot not predjudice their responses when asked for a quote, as the client reveals nothing
-about their intent.
+**Important: requesting a `quote` _does not signal intent_**.
+For example, the client may ignore the returned ask and just hit the bid (if selling).
+Servers of this api (e.g. stockbrokers) cannot not predjudice their responses when asked for a quote, as the client reveals nothing about their intent.

 Pricing instances can deliver live market feeds
 - "Orderly market" invariant: `ask` < `bid`